Don't Be Fooled: Know What Information Ent Will Never Ask You For

 What to Do If You Receive a Suspicious Call or Message

 There are several things you can do if you feel you’re being targeted in a spam attack.
-When you encounter a suspicious email, text, or call, you can always verify that it’s the real thing by calling call Ent directly at 800-525-9623.
+If you have received a suspicious email, text or call, and provided any personal information, you can call Ent directly at 800-525-9623.
 Don’t be afraid to contact one of our member service representatives for more information.
 They will walk you through the latest scam and make sure your finances and personal information are still safe.
 Be sure to save and copy any information related to the attack, including screenshots of emails, text messages, pop-up windows, and phone numbers.
 Share this with your local Ent service center, so we can report it to the authorities and better protect our members from spam.

 Other Ways to Protect Your Money Online